HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Introduction

-The rest of the paper is organized as follows. \S\ref{sec:preliminary} provides a brief review of optimization techniques for parallelizing LLM training and summarizes related work on heterogeneity-aware training scheduling.
+The rest of the paper is organized as follows. \S\ref{sec:preliminary} provides a brief review of optimization techniques for parallelizing LLM training and summarizes related work on auto-parallelization on homogeneous clusters and heterogeneity-aware training scheduling.
 In \S\ref{sec:sys}, we present a case study and introduce the design of \sys, which utilizes fully asymmetric parallelism to optimize training in heterogeneous environments.
 In \S\ref{sec:scheduling}, we formalize the allocation of asymmetric partitioned training computations over a set of heterogeneous GPUs as a constrained optimization problem and propose an efficient solution based on a hierarchical graph partitioning algorithm.
-We evaluate the effectiveness of \sys and the scheduling algorithm in \S \ref{sec:eval}.
+In \S \ref{sec:eval}, we evaluate the system performance of \sys and the scheduling algorithm.